Does Honey Go Bad: Signs of Spoiled Honey

 - enzymes from bees

 Ripe honey has a low water content.
-Beekeepers use a refractometer to make sure their crop is ready to harvest.
+Beekeepers use a honey refractometer to make sure their crop is ready to harvest.

 This low water content environment makes it impossible for bacteria to grow.
 All of the moisture is sucked out of the bacteria and causing them to die.

 In spite of its smooth sweet taste, honey is actually rather acidic.
-Most types have a pH of about 3.26 – 4.48, few organisms can grow in it.
+The pH of honey is about 3.26 – 4.48, few organisms can grow in it.
+Bacteria such as salmonella or E colic are not about to prosper in this acidic environment.

 These compounds work together to prevent the growth of fungi, bacteria and other micro-organisms that cause food to spoil.